 32% of graduates surveyed said that they had worked on a project that took a semester or more to complete.
 29% had an internship or job that allowed them to apply what they were learning in the classroom, and only 20% said they were extremely active in extracurricular activities and organizations.
 Only 6% of graduates claimed that all three of these areas were true for them.

 The experiential area is one over which students may have even more control than the area of support.
 Extracurricular involvement and activities serve an important purpose in helping students to feel engaged, providing leadership opportunities, and giving students an opportunity to apply skills and knowledge learned in the classroom.
 Students who view extracurricular or co-curricular activities as unimportant or peripheral lose out on necessary experiences.
 Talk to your student about both extracurricular activities and the importance of internships and encourage them to start early to talk to faculty members and to visit the Career Development Office to plan for one, or more, internships.
 Students who wait for an opportunity to knock on their door will likely miss out.

 Your student’s experiences in college, outside of the classroom, are, to a large extent, under their control.
 It is important that students be aware, early on in their college career, that their actions will not only influence their college experiences, but that those experiences will have lasting effects after college.

 The bottom line – your student’s future

-Finally, only 3% of graduates felt that they could agree with all six of the above areas.
+Finally, only 3% of graduates felt that they could agree with all six of the areas explored in the study.
 Only 3% felt they had received the support from faculty that was important and that they had engaged in experiential activities that made a difference.
 This might be seen as a condemnation of the national college experience, but might also highlight the fact that many of these outcomes are in the hands of students.
 Their college experiences, like so much of their lives, will be what they make of them.
-Help your student understand the importance of these experiences and begin now to think about how he can change his future through his actions now.
+Help your student understand the importance of these experiences and begin now to think about how they can change their future through their actions now.